grafana/xk6-dashboard/README.md

 ## Customization

-The embedded user interface can be customized using a single JavaScript configuration file specified in the `config` parameter (default: `.dashboard.js` in the current directory).
+The embedded user interface can be customized using a single JavaScript configuration file specified in the `XK6_DASHBOARD_CONFIG` environment variable (default: `.dashboard.js` in the current directory).
 The configuration file is an ES6 module.
 The module's default export is a JavaScript function which returns a configuration object.
 The default configuration is passed as argument to the exported function.

-The default configuration is loaded from the [dashboard/config.js](dashboard/config.js) file, which can give you ideas for creating your own configuration.
+The default configuration is loaded from the [assets/packages/config/dist/config.json](assets/packages/config/dist/config.json) file, which can give you ideas for creating your own configuration.

 > **Warning**
 > The format of the custom configuration has changed!